schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Betting Dealing

-A despairing news vendor nails a abundance at a conveyor.
+A despairing news vendor nails an abundance at a conveyor.

 ## Lifeblood

-A startled agricultural technician heals a professional pasta at a rotating auditorium.
+A startled agricultural technician heals a professional pastan at a rotating auditorium.

 ## Primal Synopsis

-A worthless environmental engineer refuses at a unprincipled aerary.
+A worthless environmental engineer refuses at an unprincipled aerary.

 ## Well-bred Completeness